-For the purpose of evaluating the annual performance of Managers directly accountable to the Municipal Manager an evaluation panel constituted of the following persons must be established-
+For the purpose of evaluating the performance of Managers directly accountable to the Municipal Manager an evaluation panel constituted of the following persons must be established-

-- a.
-Municipal Manager; - b.
-Chairperson of the Performance Audit Committee and/or the Audit Committee Member; - c.
-Member of the Mayoral or Executive Committee: - d.
-Municipal Manager from another municipality; - e.
-PMS (as Secretariat)
+- Municipal Manager; a. - b.
+Chairperson of the Performance Audit Committee or the Audit Committee Member: - C. Member of the Mayoral or Executive Committee; - Municipal Manager from another municipality - Member of a Ward Committee as nominated by the Executive mayor - PMS (as Secretariat)